rlucioni/blog/content/posts/example/index.md

 *Here's some italicized text.* **And here's some bolded text.** ~~Here's some strikethrough.~~

-> Here's a pull quote.
+> Here's a block quote.
 Wow, amazing!
-What a great pull quote.
+What a great block quote.
+What if it gets really long?
+I guess we'll see what happens.

 Hyphens - should be converted -- like this.
 And also --- like this.